 I look forwards to hearing from you!

-Other research interests include multi-modal representations of text and vision, and model evaluation.
+Other research interests include world modelling, multi-modal representations of text and vision, and model evaluation.
 I have done research measuring compositional generalization to new combinations of textual and visual primitives, as well as research into the evaluation of generative dialogue agents.

 Attribute Diversity Determines the Systematicity Gap in VQA